Skip to content

 • Letter reminder to schedule an asthma follow-up visit

-• Postcard announcement of new walk-in clinic hours
+• Postcard announcement of new walk-in clinic hours and services offered

 Care coordinators assist your patients with medical complexity and their families to navigate uneventfully, efficiently and as effectively as possible through the health care system.
 Examples of how we help families include: